quantiota/SKA-quantitative-finance/volume_phase_geometry/README.md

 $$\large\dot{v}_i = \frac{\Delta v_i}{\Delta \tau_i}.$$

-We introduce the instantaneous angular frequency $\largew_i$, a quantity of dimension $\large T^{-1}$.
+We introduce the instantaneous angular frequency $\large w_i$, a quantity of dimension $\large T^{-1}$.
 One natural candidate is the scaled relative
 variation: